Frequently Asked Questions

 Aboriginal and Torres Strait Islander students can be nominated by their training provider or employer (or host employer if they are working for a group training organisation) if they are an apprentice or trainee.

-VET in Schools Students can be nominated by their training provider, school or their employer (if applicable).
+VET in Schools Students can be nominated by their training provider or school.

 VET Trainer/Teacher nominees can be nominated by their students, colleagues, employer or other industry group.
 The VET Trainer/Teacher Category is a direct state entry category (candidates will be shortlisted directly to the NSW state event).